User Guide: OONI Probe Mobile App

 If you would like to contribute to the Citizen Lab test lists (which include the default websites tested by OONI Probe users worldwide), please refer to our relevant documentation or use our Test Lists Editor.

-Note: To avoid consuming all your mobile data, OONI Probe will only test as many websites as it’s able to test within 90 seconds when you tap “Run” (either from the Dashboard or from the Websites card).
+Note: To avoid consuming all your mobile data, OONI Probe will only test as many websites as it’s able to test within 90 seconds when you tap “Run” to manually run Web Connectivity test (either from the Dashboard or from the Websites card).
 These websites (which are tested within 90 seconds) are randomly selected from the global and (relevant) country-specific test lists.
-Every time you tap “Run”, you will test a different, random selection of websites (from the global and country-specific test lists) within 90 seconds.
+Every time you tap “Run”, you will manually test a different, random selection of websites (from the global and country-specific test lists) within 90 seconds.
 Therefore, the more times you tap “Run”, the more websites you will test.

 If you only want to measure the blocking of instant messaging apps, you can do so through the following steps:

 Step 1.
-Tap the Instant Messaging card in the Dashboard of your OONI Probe mobile app.
+Tap the Run button in the Dashboard of your OONI Probe mobile app.

 You are now running OONI’s WhatsApp, Facebook Messenger, Telegram, and Signal tests to measure the blocking of these apps.